aiidalab/aiidalab-docker-stack/README.md

 # Docker Stack for AiiDAlab

-This repo contains the Docker file used in the [AiiDAlab](https://www.materialscloud.org/aiidalab).
+This repository contains the Dockerfile for the official AiiDAlab docker images.

-Docker images are available from Dockerhub via `docker pull aiidalab/aiidalab-docker-stack:latest`.
-See [aiidalab/aiidalab-docker-stack](https://hub.docker.com/repository/docker/aiidalab/aiidalab-docker-stack) for a list of available tags.
+Docker images are automatically built and pushed to Docker Hub at https://hub.docker.com/r/aiidalab/aiidalab-docker-stack with the following tags:

+- `latest` –  the latest tagged release.
+- `<version>` – a specific tagged release, example: `21.12.0`.
+- `master`/`develop` – the latest commit on the corresponding branches with the same name.

 # Documentation